brennanbrown/django-project/NOTES.md

 * Ensure you have both Python and Django installed on your machine.
 * In order to create a new Django website, simply type the command: `django-admin startproject projectname`
 * Installing each package from `requirements.txt` without errors causing halt: `requirements.txt | xargs -n 1 pip3 install`
+* If having trouble with psycopg2 package: `sudo apt-get install libpq-dev`

 ## Project vs. Apps